johnkattenhorn/MachineBuildScripts/README.md

 ## Contribution Guidelines

-This toolkit is used internally by **Applicita**, but we believe it could be useful for others as well.
+This toolkit is just for my personal use.
 Contributions are welcome!

 - **Reporting Issues**: If you encounter any issues, please open an issue in the repository.
 - **Feature Requests**: If you have ideas for improving the toolkit, we’d love to hear them.